citusdata/citus_docs/faq/faq.rst

 How do I add nodes to an existing Citus cluster?
 ------------------------------------------------

-On Citus Cloud it's as easy as dragging a slider in the user interface.
-The :ref:`scaling_out` section has instructions.
+On Azure Database for PostgreSQL - Hyperscale (Citus) it's as easy as dragging a slider in the user interface.
 In Citus Community edition you can add nodes manually by calling the :ref:`citus_add_node` UDF with the hostname (or IP address) and port number of the new node.

 Either way, after adding a node to an existing cluster it will not contain any data (shards).
 Citus will start assigning any newly created shards to this node.
-To rebalance existing shards from the older nodes to the new node, Citus Cloud and Enterprise edition provide a shard rebalancer utility.
+To rebalance existing shards from the older nodes to the new node, Citus provides a shard rebalancer utility.
 You can find more information in the :ref:`shard_rebalancing` section.

 How does Citus handle failure of a worker node?
 -----------------------------------------------